 Real-time Audit Readiness

-Whether you're in research or manufacturing, you work in a regulated environment and your output requires consistency and precision.
-That means that processes need to be in place, facilities need to be cared for, and equipment absolutely must be properly maintained and calibrated.
-This requires routine examinations by both external agencies and internal teams to ensure a state of compliance.
+Whether you're in research or manufacturing, working in a regulated environment requires consistency and precision.
+Processes need to be in place, facilities need to be cared for, and equipment must be properly maintained and calibrated.
+Asset managers can expect routine examinations by both external agencies and internal teams to ensure a constant state of compliance.

 There are two groups that our customers face most commonly:

 1. FDA: US Gov't Agency covering any manufacturers or labs that produce products or perform research to GxP standards in industries like pharmaceuticals, therapeutics, supplements, and medical devices.
 Their purpose is to help protect consumers and businesses from unsafe products.

 - Pre-approval inspection after a company applies to the FDA to market a new product.

 - "For-cause" inspection to investigate a specific problem that has come to FDA's attention

 2. ISO: ISO (International Organization for Standardization) is a worldwide non-governmental organization that comprises standards bodies from more than 160 countries.